Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 At that point you can purchase any add-ons you need so you can start making sales and connect LifterLMS to your email marketing tool.
 Any purchases you make comes with a 30-day money-back guarantee.

 Alternatives to LifterLMS

 If you want to look into alternatives to the LifterLMS plugin then LearnDash is another good WordPress LMS plugin to try.
 Check-out my LearnDash review and LearnDash tutorial if you’re interested in seeing the features LearnDash offers.
 If you want to see how it stacks up against LifterLMS, review my LearnDash vs LifterLMS review article.
-In addition to LMS plugins, there are also membership site plugins which will password protect content on your site.
+In addition to LMS plugins, there are also membership site plugins that will password-protect content on your site.
 Membership site plugins don’t have all the bells and whistles of an online platform, but depending on what you’re trying to accomplish, you may not need that.

-Again, with a WordPress plugin you’ll have complete control of your course platform, but you do have to manage it.
+Again, with a WordPress plugin, you’ll have complete control of your course platform, but you do have to manage it.
 You’ll also have either yearly or monthly recurring fees to get the upgrades and support.
 And you’ll also need video hosting if you’re offering video training.
 So you’re often not saving money.
 The main benefit is that you have control of your platform.

 If you decide you don’t want to manage your online course platform, then you might be interested in looking into a cloud LMS.
-In that case I’d suggest you look at my Teachable review and/or my Thinkfic review.
+In that case, I’d suggest you look at my Teachable review and/or my Thinkfic review.
 These reviews also include the pros and cons along with the specific features of both these platforms.
 There’s also a Thinkific vs Teachable article you can review if you want to see how the two stack up against each other.